-Bacterial meningitis is an infection of the tissues that surround the brain and spinal cord.
-This serious infection can injure the brain.
-It can cause death.
+Bacterial meningitis (say “meh-nun-JY-tus”) is an infection of the tissues that surround the brain and spinal cord.
+Symptoms usually develop all of a sudden.

 Symptoms of bacterial meningitis most often develop all of a sudden.
 Babies may be cranky, cry when moved, and arch their back.
 Young children may have a severe headache and refuse to eat.
 An older child will also have a stiff neck.
 Fever is common at all ages.